AudiusProject/docs.audius.org/docs/api/sdk/classes/UsersApi.md

 **getTopTrackTags**(`requestParameters`): `Promise`<`string`[]\>

 Gets the most used track tags by a user.
-Fetch most used tags in a user\'s tracks
+Fetch most used tags in a user's tracks

 Example: